 - Pro tip: I have a friend who uses banana bread to make French Toast.
 She is clearly a genius.
 Can you imagine this bread as French Toast?!?

 DID YOU MAKE ONE OF MY RECIPES?
 LEAVE A COMMENT AND LET ME KNOW!
 I ALSO LOVE TO SEE YOUR LEMONS + ZEST RECIPES ON SOCIAL MEDIA–TAG ME @LEMONSANDZEST ON INSTAGRAM OR FACEBOOK!

 - 1 large egg (room temp is best)

 - 5 T butter, melted and then cooled

 In a medium bowl, mash bananas well.
 Add in egg and whisk together.
 Mix in butter, vanilla and brown sugar until smooth.

 In a separate bowl, whisk together flour, baking soda and baking powder.
 Pour the dry ingredients into the wet and stir.

-Fold in 2/3 c chocolate chips and 1 c coconut.
+Fold in 2/3 c chocolate chips and half of the almonds.

-Pour batter into a well greased bread pan and top with remaining chocolate chips.
+Pour batter into a well greased bread pan and top with remaining chocolate chips and almonds.